orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 - Sound/Light in certain directions.
 - Configurable speed of sound, and whether it can travel through something.

 Effectively what we need is a way to render audio/light etc.. to go in all directions.
 Without having to render all perspectives. ; Construct waves in the world graph.
+How is that done efficiently?

 Hazy World